Plus Beaux Villages de France facts

 Brousse-le-Chateau – Aveyron

-These villages encompass a diverse range of landscapes, including picturesque mountain hamlets, charming coastal towns, and idyllic countryside retreats.
+These villages offer a range of landscapes, from picturesque mountain hamlets to charming coastal towns and peaceful rural havens.

-Many of these villages are perched atop rocky promontories, offering stunning panoramic views of their surroundings.
+Many are perched on rocky promontories, offering exceptional panoramic views.

-Most of them boast a rich history dating back to the Middle Ages, characterized by their well-preserved architecture, cultural heritage, and sense of tradition.
+Most possess a rich historical heritage dating back to the Middle Ages, characterised by well-preserved architecture, significant cultural heritage, and a strong attachment to traditions.

 Collonges-la-Rouge